-The Cincinnati Fetal Center (CFC) is a comprehensive fetal and maternal therapeutic center created as a collaborative joint project between Cincinnati Children’s Hospital Medical Center, Good Samaritan Hospital and University of Cincinnati Medical Center.
-CFC has its business and academic home in the Division of General Pediatric and Thoracic Surgery at Cincinnati Children's.
-Since 2011, there has been an intentional move toward greater integration with the Perinatal Institute with the realization that the fetal center offers the opportunity for Neonatology to develop best practices in the management of fetuses undergoing fetal therapy and the Perinatal Institute offers collaboration and integration with partner institutions as well as extensive research experience and infrastructure.
+The Cincinnati Fetal Care Center is a comprehensive fetal and maternal therapeutic center created as a collaborative joint project between Cincinnati Children’s Hospital Medical Center, Good Samaritan Hospital and University of Cincinnati Medical Center.
+The Fetal Care Center has its business and academic home in the Division of General Pediatric and Thoracic Surgery at Cincinnati Children's.
+Since 2011, there has been an intentional move toward greater integration with the Perinatal Institute with the realization that the Fetal Care Center offers the opportunity for Neonatology to develop best practices in the management of fetuses undergoing fetal therapy and the Perinatal Institute offers collaboration and integration with partner institutions as well as extensive research experience and infrastructure.

 - The Habli Lab of Fetal growth and Developmental Origins of Adult Disease has a mission to deliver healthier babies, free of adult diseases.